 The National Bureau also guarantees to it’s Government that foreign insurance companies will follow domestic law and fulfil their dues regarding traffic accidents caused by their insureds as well as to the Bureau of the visited (foreign) country that the domestic insurance companies are duly fulfilling their obligations to the TPL in foreign countries, concerning damage caused abroad by their insureds in the visited country territory.
 Function of Guarantor is most important function of the National Bureau of a given country and, as such, it is the backbone of the Green Card System.

 In June 2011, after many years of preparation and work on establishing certain standards, a Multilateral Guarantee Agreement was signed and Serbia became a member of the system based on the license plates – Deemed Insurance Cover System.
-By signing this agreement with 32 countries (EU countries, Switzerland (Lichtenstein), Andorra, Iceland and Norway), from January 1st 2012 the owners of motor vehicles in Serbia are enabled to travel to aforementioned countries without obligation to have a green card, i.e. official authorities at the borders of the European Economic Area are no longer required to seek proof of MTPL insurance in the form of Green Card for vehicles with Serbian license plates (registration labels).
+By signing this agreement with thirty two countries at that time (EU countries, Switzerland (Lichtenstein), Andorra, Iceland and Norway), from January 1 2012, the owners of motor vehicles in Serbia are enabled to travel to aforementioned countries without obligation to have a green card, i.e. official authorities at the borders of the European Economic Area are no longer required to seek proof of MTPL insurance in the form of Green Card for vehicles with Serbian license plates (registration labels).
 With this, vehicles from Serbia are in equal position as those of the EU and other aforementioned countries, and that can be considered as achievement of the highest standards in Europe as far as the use of motor vehicles is concerned.

-The Green Card form is mandatory for all the citizens of the Republic of Serbia which have intention to travel abroad with their vehicles, namely to one of the twelve countries of Green Card System which aren’t members of so called Multilateral Guarantee Agreement: Russia, Belarus, Ukraine, Moldavia, Turkey, Israel, Iran, Republic of North Macedonia, Albania, Tunisia, Morocco and Azerbaijan.
+The Green Card form is mandatory for all the citizens of the Republic of Serbia which have intention to travel abroad with their vehicles, namely to one of the eleven countries of Green Card System which aren’t members of so called Multilateral Guarantee Agreement: Russia, Belarus, Ukraine, Moldavia, Turkey, Iran, North Macedonia, Albania, Tunisia, Morocco and Azerbaijan.

 Green Card system exists to protect the damaged party and its principles are based on the best values of the modern world.